Recipe Cooked, Photographed and Written by Praveena

 Health Benefits of ‘Ridge Gourd & its peel’:

 Ridge Gourd / Beerakaya / Turai is a water vegetable very mild in taste and soft in texture.
-It helps in weight loss, is used for post-natal recovery, has low cholesterol.
-It is so nutritious that its ridge skin/peel is also useful for cooking.
-The peel / skin of ridge gourd is mainly, rich in fiber when compared to the inner part. (info from internet)
+Helps in weight loss, for post-natal recovery, low cholesterol.
+The peel is so nutritious, rich in fibre than the inner part.

-To conclude, this recipe is a completely Vegan, Gluten free, High in Fiber, Low in calories kind.
+To conclude, this recipe is a completely Vegan, Gluten free, High in Fibre, Low in calories kind.
 Hence, this goes into my collection of Weight Loss Food / Low Carb Recipes

 Before starting to cook, don’t forget to see the Tips mentioned at the end.